kingleon247/signalwire-click-to-call/README.md

 ## Introduction

-This repository contains two applications; a client side application built in [Next.js](https://nextjs.org) / [React](https://reactjs.org/), and a server side application built in [Laravel](https://laravel.com/) / [Laravel Breeze](https://laravel.com/docs/starter-kits), with authentication utilizing [Laravel Sanctum](https://laravel.com/docs/sanctum).
-It is essentially a Lead Generation application for a fictitious painting company with a Click to Call with asking example powered by [Signalwire](https://signalwire.com/).
+This repository contains a client side application built in [Next.js](https://nextjs.org) / [React](https://reactjs.org/), and a server side application built in [Laravel](https://laravel.com/) / [Laravel Breeze](https://laravel.com/docs/starter-kits), with [Laravel Sanctum](https://laravel.com/docs/sanctum) authentication.
+It is essentially a Lead Generation application for a fictitious painting company with a Click to Call example powered by [Signalwire](https://signalwire.com/).

 ## Installation